-Wright State University's Dining Services provides resident meal plans to all students living on campus.
-For students living in Hamilton Hall, The Woods, or the Honors Community, the Resident Meal Plan is mandatory.
-For those students living in other areas of campus housing (Forest Lane, Village, University and College Parks), the campus meal plan is optional.
+Wright State University Hospitality Services provides dining, catering and concessions on campus.
+For students living in Hamilton Hall, The Woods, or the Honors Community, a Resident Meal Plan is mandatory.
+For those students living in other areas of campus housing (Forest Lane, Village, University and College Parks), a meal plan is optional.

 With few exceptions, Wright State students are at least 18 years of age.
 As such, they are considered adults by both law and practice.
 We work to create a living environment where students can grow and develop.
 Part of this maturation process involves "testing limits and boundaries."
 Our judicial process certainly takes this into account.
 However, an adult student is expected to be responsible for his or her actions.